madebyaris/wp-block-to-html/PRD.md

 3. As a developer, I want to customize how specific blocks are rendered so I can create consistent experiences.
 4. As a developer, I want to extend the converter with support for custom blocks so I can handle specialized content.
 5. As a developer, I want typed interfaces so I can safely integrate with TypeScript applications.
+6. As a developer, I want to handle both raw block data and rendered HTML content from the WordPress REST API so I can work with any WordPress configuration.

 ## Technical Specifications